verdaccio/website/website/blog/2018-09-06-verdaccio-and-deterministic-lock-files.md

 The example above is just a small snippet of how this long file looks like and you might observe that there is a field called [registry](https://github.com/pnpm/spec/blob/master/shrinkwrap/3.8.md#registry) added at the bottom of the lock file which [was introduced to reduce the file size of the lock file](https://github.com/pnpm/pnpm/issues/1072), in some scenarios pnpm decides to set [the domain is part of the tarball field](https://github.com/josephschmitt/pnpm-406-npmE).

 **pnpm** will try to fetch dependencies using the registry defined within the lockfile as yarn **does**.
-However, as a workaround, if the domain changes you must update the registry field manually, it’s not hard to do but, is better than nothing.
+However, as a workaround, if the domain changes you must update the registry field manually, it's not hard to do but, is better than nothing.

-pnpm has already opened a ticket to drive this issue, I’ll let below the link to it.
+pnpm has already opened a ticket to drive this issue, I'll let below the link to it.

 [Remove the "registry" field from "shrinkwrap.yaml" · Issue #1353 · pnpm/pnpm](https://github.com/pnpm/pnpm/issues/1353)

-### Scoped Registry Workaround
+### Scoped Registry Workaround {#scoped-registry-workaround}

 A common way to route private packages is route scoped dependencies through a different registry.
 This works on npm and pnpm